Using Photographs to Add Meaning to Your Family History Book

 Chances are, if it’s a family snapshot or a photo that a nonprofessional photographer took for free, they would be willing to let you use the image for free.
 It’s always safer to ask for permission and not need it than need it and not have it.
 If, however, the image was created before 1923, it is in the public domain and can be used without permission.

 All other photographs under copyright require written permission for use.
 Some artists are willing to let you use the image at no cost, but others will charge a fee.
 McFarland Books advises that when signing releases, you ask for nonexclusive world rights for any images so that they can be reprinted at any time and used in any format (eBook, etc.).

 There are many ways to make something your own.
-Adding photos and visual material to your book gives readers a glimpse into your world and helps bring life to your story.
+Adding photos and visual material to your family history book gives readers a glimpse into your world and helps bring life to your story.